 - Lack of coordination

-Despite the dangers of mercury itself, there's no concrete evidence that the mercury contained in silver fillings causes major ailments.
-Ultimately, whether or not silver fillings are dangerous to your health is a decision that you need to make.
-If you're worried over the safety of mercury in your mouth or if you’re convinced that silver fillings are adversely affecting your health, then you should consider replacing them.
-Talking to your dentist about the option of having your Amalgam fillings replaced with a safer option.
+Despite the dangers of mercury, there's no concrete evidence that the mercury contained inside silver fillings causes major ailments.
+Obviously, you don't want to digest too much of this material.
+However, it's undetermined if the mercury inside silver fillings is harmful to your health or not.
+Ultimately, it's your decision whether or not you're okay with having mercury inside your mouth.
+If you're worried about the safety of mercury or convinced that your silver fillings are adversely affecting your health, then you should consider replacing your silver fillings.

-The next most important reason people choose to replace silver fillings is due to aesthetic concerns.
-Having lots of large silver fillings in your mouth can give you a metal-mouth appearance.
-These silver fillings could show up when you are talking, smiling and taking photos.
-Replacing these older, silver fillings with white ones is guaranteed to enhance your smile as well as self-confidence.
+Another reason why people replace their silver fillings is for improved aesthetics.
+Silver fillings are not as attractive as white ones.
+Having lots of large silver fillings inside your mouth gives you a metal-mouth appearance.
+Your silver fillings show up when you're talking, smiling, and taking photos.
+Replacing older silver fillings with white ones enhances your smile and improves your self-confidence.

-Replacing your silver fillings with white ones could lead to tooth sensitivity.
-The larger your silver fillings, the higher the risks associated with developing tooth sensitivity.
-Every time an old filling is removed and replaced, there is a chance that your tooth becomes sensitive.
-Usually, the tooth sensitivity is temporary and resolves on its own within several weeks or months.
-However, sometimes the sensitivity ends up being permanent and won’t go away.
-You should be very cautious when considering replacing your existing silver fillings if you already have sensitive teeth or have very large existing silver fillings.
+Replacing your silver fillings with white ones may lead to tooth sensitivity.
+Every time an old filling is removed and replaced, there's a chance that your tooth becomes sensitive.
+The larger your silver filling, the higher your risk of developing tooth sensitivity afterward.
+Luckily, this tooth sensitivity is usually temporary and resolves itself within a few weeks, or maybe a month or two.
+However, sometimes this tooth sensitivity ends up being irreversible.
+Therefore, you should be very cautious when making the decision to replace your silver fillings.
+Especially if you already have tooth sensitivity or if you have large fillings in your mouth.

-Will dental insurance cover replacing Amalgam fillings with composite?
+Does dental insurance cover Amalgam replacement with white fillings?